Pogba and Sterling support my football dream, says Bolt

 Bolt hit back at the Perth Glory striker's comment and revealed how he has drawn inspiration from some high-profile supporters.

-"People are going to say what they want, I'm used to this," Bolt told Sky Sports.
+"People are going to say what they want, I'm used to this," Bolt said.

 "I used to do track and field, people used to think badly of me when I started and I proved them wrong every year.